Jess-M-Design/GOT-timeline/README.md

-# Crystal-Collector
+# My Games

-- In this game, the player will have to guess the answer, just like in Hangman.
-However, the player will guess which numbers instead of letters.
+- Welcome to a collection of games I helped design and code.

 ## Here's how the app works:
 - There will be four crystals displayed as buttons on the page.